 Despite the name, feverfew is not used to reduce fevers but rather to help treat headaches.
 Feverfew contains substances called sesquiterpene lactones which appear to help migraine headaches.
 Other researchers have noted feverfew may help osteoarthritis.

 Turmeric is the world's most popular spice.
-Studies have documented turmeric lowers triglycerides, reduces inflammation, helps liver function, and may even assist people who have depression.
+Studies have documented that turmeric lowers triglycerides, reduces inflammation, helps liver function, and may even assist people with depression.
 While the spice contains thousands of bioactive substances, one component -called curcumin – garners much attention because it is a natural substance that can reduce inflammation and battle free radicals.

-Burdock root (Arctium lappa) is a popular ancient Chinese medicine that reduces inflammation and has free radical scavaging/antioxidant effects.
+Burdock root (Arctium lappa) is a popular ancient Chinese medicine that reduces inflammation and can mop up excess free radicals because of its antioxidant effects.
 One of the substances in burdock root, called arctiin lappa, has been shown to increase superoxide dismutase levels (SOD), a powerful antioxidant enzyme.
-In one study burdock tea reduced arthritis pain and inflammation.
+In one study, burdock tea reduced arthritis pain and inflammation.
 Early research also hints Burdock may block H. pylori, a bacteria known to cause ulcers.

 Yellow Dock Root

-Yellow dock root is common to Servia, Europe, and the US, and where some consider it an annoying weed.
+Yellow dock root is common in Servia, Europe, and the US, which some consider annoying.
 However, the yellow roots of the yellow dock have been used for centuries as a health tonic and general blood purifier.
 It also appears to be a natural laxative.
-The plant is a good source of vitamin A and C as well as calcium iron and phosphorous.
+The plant is a good source of vitamins A and C as well as calcium, iron and phosphorous.
 Yellow dock is in the same family of plants as rhubarb.